Leeds Fund: Micro Grants

 What We Would Not Fund

-• Activities that promote political or religious beliefs or are sponsorship/fundraising events.
+• Activities that promote political or religious beliefs.

 • Individuals, groups or activities based outside Leeds.